lunarphp/lunar/docs/src/getcandy/products.md

 $redVariant->values()->attach($redOption);
 ```

-Now, we *MUST* create a price for our variant.
+Now, we need to create a price for our variant.
 This is where we use our *currency* created or fetched earlier.
 ```php
 $variant->prices()->create([
     'price' => 199,